Site icon Texas Travel Talk

 It’s a small town just an hour’s drive from San Antonio and the perfect place for wine tasting.
 The main street in Fredericksburg is filled with boutique shops, local wineries, and some of the best German food you’ve ever had.

 Where do I start?
 There are so many great places to eat in Fredericksburg.
 My favorite is Vaudville, a little restaurant in the basement of a beautiful boutique.
-If you go during the busy time, I recommend getting a reservation.
+I recommend making a reservation if you are going during a busy time.
 One of my husband’s favorite places to grab a bite and brew is the Altstadt Brewery.
 If you love German food, then you will love this place.

 What to do in Fredericksburg?
 Drink wine.
 Did you know there are over 115 wineries on HWY 290 in the Hill Country, most of which are in the Fredericksburg area?
 You can hop on a wine tour bus or visit them alone.
 Most of them do tastings, and many have food options as well.
 On the main street in Fredericksburg, boutiques and shopping stores will keep you busy all afternoon, along with tasting rooms blended in for a quick tasting or glass of wine.
 If you love adventure, then be sure to head out to Enchanted Rock State Park and make a reservation during the busy season.